This week, Dems look to avoid making gun control a major issue, Louisiana’s governor talks rebellion, and new calls for gun control.

 Tonight, we close out the discussion on felons, misdemeanors, and gun rights.

 1.)
 Opening Statements.
 Let’s state the obvious right out front.
 We are in no way suggesting that these crimes shouldn’t be crimes.
 There is no sane individual on the planet who would suggest that beating one’s spouse, rape, or any other violent crime shouldn’t be punished.
 What we are discussing here is the scope of that punishment, and specifically whether permanent restrictions on the person’s rights are fair or, even more, constitutional in the first place.
 (Although, gun control advocates can/will/have spun the idea as supporting the actions of and, indeed, directly arming the criminals.
 Let’s just say I know from experience.
-For the record, I nuked my Twitter in May, so I am aware my responses aren’t available.)
+To be clear, I decided to restart my Twitter account in late May, so I understand my responses are not available.)

 Also before we begin, I would like to note a few Twitter/Facebook friends who have helped out here, and provided their own opinions on the subject.
 I would like to thank Ryan Southerland, Anna Maria Perez, CR Williams, CattyConservative (with whom I discussed the topic at length outside of Twitter, as well) and Stormy Gower for their opinions and perspectives on this subject….and for being considerably more civil than the aforementioned anti-gunner I spoke with.
 I thank you for your ability to calmly approach the topic and your ability to tolerate my tendency to play devil’s advocate.